Index Replication in Details – ETFs and Mutual Funds| Updated: |

 There are several different ways of replicating an index.
 There is physical index replication and synthetic index replication.
-It’s important to know how funds are replicating the index.
-If you want to make a good choice between the different ETFs and mutual funds that exist, it is important to know the different ways they are using for replicating the index.
+It is essential to know how funds are replicating the index.
+You should know the different ways they are using for replicating the index.
 It will help you make the right choice of ETF.

-Let’s take the Standard & Poor’s 500 index for example again.
-It is composed of the 500 US companies that have the largest capitalization in the stock market.
-Now, let’s suppose you want to have a fund that replicate this index.
+Let’s take the Standard & Poor’s 500 (S&P 500) index, for example, again.
+It is composed of 500 US companies that have the largest capitalization in the stock market.
+Now, let’s suppose you want to have a fund that replicates this index.
 The index is market-capitalization weights.
 It means that Apple has more shares than Pepsi.
-If one company has 20 times more capitalization than another one in the index, it should have also have 20 times more value in the fund.
+If one company has 20 times more capitalization than another one in the index, it should also have 20 times more value in the fund.

 The fund should replicate the index as close as possible.
 If one company is 1.234% of the index, it should be 1.234% of the fund.
 But this is very difficult to do.
-The smaller the fund is, the more difficult it is to replicate correctly the index.
-A big difficulties is that some stocks are very expensive.
-Let’s imagine that one stock is worth 100’000.
-If that stock represents 1% of the index, you need at least 10 million to replicate the index.
-That means a fund with less than 10 million cannot replicate the market.
-And that also means that a fund with 11 million cannot replicate the index perfectly.
+The smaller the fund is, the more difficult it is to replicate the index correctly.
+A serious difficulty is that some stocks are costly.

-It’s almost impossible, or highly impractical, to perfectly replicate the index.
-In general, if the fund is large, like Vanguard S&P 500, the differences between the index and the fund are almost negligible.
-That is a good reason to choose large funds over small funds.
-Especially for ETFs.
+If the fund is large, like Vanguard S&P 500, the differences between the index and the fund are almost negligible.
+That is an excellent reason to choose larger funds over small funds, especially for ETFs.

 Physical Index Replication

 The bigger the fund, the more shares they will have of each company.
 They need to replicate as close as possible each company’s weight in the index.
-Once they need to buy shares, they will buy more shares of the bigger companies than the small.
+Once they need to buy shares, they will buy more shares of the large companies than small ones.

 It is up to you to decide which strategy you prefer.
 I think Full Replication is superior to sampling.
-This will more accurately reflect the index in my opinion.
+It will more accurately reflect the index, in my opinion.
 But you should be aware of both flavors before investing.

 Synthetic Index Replication